UocDev/FPE.RP/README.md

 A: Yup.
 All people can use this for they own games.
 ## Support & Help
-If you have too many problems, you can join the Discord server FPE:SK Community & Support for other staff or volunteers can help you!
+If you have too many problems, you can join the Discord server FPE:RP Community & Support for other staff or volunteers can help you!
 [discord.gg/fperoleplay](https://discord.gg/wQmKyRm5rx)